Can you catch fleas from a cat?

 From time to time, opportunistic fleas will bite a human, but they generally prefer to stick to their natural host.
 However, adult fleas can survive for many months in the environment and off their host without feeding.
 When fleas bite humans, it usually occurs on the lower limbs.
 Symptoms of a flea bite include a small, red bump and extreme itchiness.
 So while a flea can bite a human, they do not live on us.

 What about human fleas?

-Pulex irritans is the species of flea that infects humans and pigs.
+Pulex irritans is a species of flea that infects humans and pigs.
 This species of flea is found worldwide except for the Arctic.
 Pulex irritans is mostly found on pigs and pig farmers and is rarely a problem elsewhere.